rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 complete, update your application to use the new endpoint.

-The original instance is not altered during a restore operation and may remain in use or be deleted through the API, the CLI, or the Control Panel.
+The original instance is not altered during a restore operation and may remain in use or be deleted through the API, the CLI, or the Cloud Control Panel.

 #### How many database backups can I request?